adetokunbo/tmp-proc/tmp-proc/README.md

 `tmp-proc` is a small library designed to simplify integration tests that use services running on docker.

-This README contains a _How to_ tutorial on using this library.
+This README contains a _How To_ tutorial on using this library.
 This tutorial explains step by step how to specify a docker image as a `tmp proc` and use it in a test.